 Although Fukuoka Softbank struggled in the early stages with injuries and poor performances among their key players, they ultimately led the league with a batting average of .257 and scored 551 runs, winning Pacific League for the second consecutive year.
 We look back at the performances of fielder.

-Taisei Makihara is the first development hitter to lead the team in stolen base bases, while Ukyo Shuto leads the team in running, hitting, and defense.
+Taisei Makihara is the first hitter from the development league to win stolen base base title, while Ukyo Shuto leads the team in hitting, fielding, and baserunning.

 Taisei Makihara became the first hitter from the development team to win the batting title.
 He had a rough start in March and April, batting .230, but he improved from May onwards, winning the monthly MVP award in August with a .385 batting average, 18 RBI 3 Home Run.
 He won the Golden Glove Award for defense at second baseman and also showed good defensive skills in outfield.
 He played in 125 games and reached the required number of at-bats for the first time.
 He had a breakthrough year with 127 At Bat 418 hit, a .304 batting average, 5 Home Run runs and 49 RBI.

-He returned to the team on May 20, and in July he posted a .313 monthly batting average and marked 13 stolen base with his legs, which he is very proud of. defense But he showed no sign of the effects of his injury, diving catch on September 2 against Orix Buffaloes and scoring a single run.
-Although he was an integral part of the offense, he was again Hit by Pitch eliminated at the end of September and finished the season with a .286 batting average and 35 stolen base in 96 games, winning his fourth stolen base king in three consecutive years, his second consecutive best nine, and a Golden Glove Award.
+He returned to the first team on May 20th, and in July he posted an excellent monthly batting average of .313, while also recording 13 stolen base with his impressive speed.
+He showed no signs of being affected by defense, making a diving catch to save one run in a game against Orix Buffaloes on September 2nd.
+Although he was an indispensable player both offensively and defensively, he was removed from the roster again at the end of September due to being hit by Hit by Pitch, ending his season.
+In 96 games, he had a batting average of .286 and stolen base, winning his fourth stolen base title in three consecutive years, as well as his second consecutive Best Nine and Golden Glove awards.

 Tatsuru Yanagimachi wins his first title Isami Nomura and Akira Kawase also shine